mrisen/inet-showcases/wireless/qos/doc/index.rst

    :align: center

 It contains two :ned:`WirelessHost`'s, named ``client`` and ``server``, and an :ned:`AccessPoint`.

-It also contains an :ned:`Ieee80211ScalarRadioMedium`, an :ned:`Ipv4NetworkConfigurator` and an :ned:`IntegratedVisualizer` module.
+..
+It also contains an :ned:`Ieee80211ScalarRadioMedium`,
+   an :ned:`Ipv4NetworkConfigurator` and an :ned:`IntegratedVisualizer` module.

+The simulations for the two cases are defined in the following configurations: ``NonQos`` and ``Qos``.

+The physical layer and traffic settings are defined in the ``NonQos`` configuration.
+The hosts are configured to use a PHY data rate of 54 Mbps.
 The client host is configured to send UDP packets to the server host.
 Each UDP application sends packets to a different UDP port, corresponding to the access categories.
 Here is the port configuration in :download:`omnetpp.ini <../omnetpp.ini>`: